JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/tutorial_MPR2_basic_use.md

 **Example**: Avoiding Lack of Precision With Relative Errors

-If the `FPMPNLPModel` model is instanciated with relative error model (see `FPMPNLPModel` documentation), one can simply set the error to zero with the highest FP format used for evaluation.
+If the `FPMPNLPModel` model is instantiated with relative error model (see `FPMPNLPModel` documentation), one can simply set the error to zero with the highest FP format used for evaluation.
 This avoids the algorithm to stop due to lack of precision, but MPR2 is not guaranteed to converge to a first order critical point.

 ```@example